🔼The name Sepharad: Summary

 It's unclear what the name Sepharad is supposed to mean, or even from what language it stems.
 It's probably a foreign name, but transliterated into Hebrew it seems to have something to do with the noun ספר (seper), meaning a writing:

 None of the source we usually consult dares to try a hand at interpreting this name, and that's because technically, it doesn't mean anything.
-But to a Hebrew audience the name Sepharad may have sounded like The Book Rules, or Writing Subdues.
+But to a Hebrew audience the name Sepharad may have sounded like The Record Rules, or Writing Subdues.
 Who knows?